boosterconf/boosterweb/README.md

 in your browser, where you can do your changes.
 Ctrl-S and most other shortcuts works as you would expect.
 When you have completed your change, commit the changes to git, using the graph-like icon in the side-bar.
 [Here's a small demonstration of how it works.](Contributing2.gif)

+## Adding conference organizers to "about us"

+To add conference organizers to the about-us page add a photo under `content/info/about/who-are-we` and metadata about the person in `content/info/about/index.md` resources.